Recurse-ML/localstack/docs/testing/integration-tests/README.md

 6. Go to the newly created user under `IAM/Users`, go to the `Security Credentials` tab, and click on **Create access key** within the `Access Keys` section.
 7. Pick the **Local code** option and check the **I understand the above recommendation and want to proceed to create an access key** box.
 8. Click on **Create access key** and copy the Access Key ID and the Secret access key immediately.
-9. Run `aws configure --profile ls-sandbox` and enter the Access Key ID, and the Secret access key when prompted.
+9. Run `aws configure —-profile ls-sandbox` and enter the Access Key ID, and the Secret access key when prompted.
 10. Verify that the profile is set up correctly by running: `aws sts get-caller-identity --profile ls-sandbox`.

 Here is how `~/.aws/credentials` should look like: